CHDrum/Classification_Models/README.md

 # Classification_Models
-A repository of classification model templates I have built for general use here you will find examples and templates of all types of machine learning classification models these simple templates can be utilized to tackle larger projects each has a csv and pictures to show you how the model works and the outputs of each model
+A repository of classification model templates I have built for general use.
+Here you will find examples and templates of all types of machine learning classification models.
+These simple templates can be utilized to tackle larger projects.
+Each has a csv and pictures to show you how the model works and the outputs of each model.